-China promoting blockchain has become news that has concerned the whole world.
-Blockchain’s first major use-case was for the Bitcoin cryptocurrency.
-But the application and uses of the technology have developed.
-Now various industries want to implement blockchain due to its nature and practical usage.
-Blockchain is a revolutionary technology – and China is well-aware of it, promoting blockchain worldwide.
-The Asian superpower stands for 25% of new blockchain projects and holds the most patents related to blockchain worldwide.
-Apart from that, the greatest names in the blockchain and crypto community are Chinese companies.
+China promoting blockchain has become concerning news for the whole world.
+The Bitcoin cryptocurrency was Blockchain’s first major use case.
+But the application and uses of the technology have since developed.
+Now, various industries want to implement blockchain because of its nature and practical use.
+Blockchain technology is revolutionary.
+China is well-aware of this and is promoting the technology worldwide.
+The Asian superpower accounts for 25% of new blockchain projects and holds the most patents related to blockchain worldwide.
+In addition, some of the greatest names in the blockchain and crypto community are Chinese companies.

-There are three possible reasons for China to embrace the blockchain technology:
+There are three possible reasons why China is embracing the blockchain technology:

 “It’s clear China wants to lead the world’s standard for blockchain technology.
 China is a really government-driven country.“

 Many analysts believe that China’s preoccupation with gold is a real sign that it is moving away from the USD.
-For instance, in the first half of 2019, the PBOC (The People’s Bank of China) has purchased gold every month without fail.
+For instance, in the first half of 2019, the PBOC (The People’s Bank of China) purchased gold every month without fail.
 However, Max Keiser has a theory that China is planning to launch its own gold-backed cryptocurrency.
-He claims, “[China] is rolling out a cryptocurrency, a lot of the details have not been divulged.
-I can tell you that the cryptocurrency that China’s rolling out will be backed by gold”.
+He claims, “[China] is rolling out a cryptocurrency.
+A lot of the details have not been divulged.
+But I can tell you that the cryptocurrency that China’s rolling out will be backed by gold.”

 Like many others, Keiser says that China has a lot more gold than it lets on, amounting to 20,000 tons.
 As a result, crypto, fully backed by gold, would turn people away from the dollar.
-With China launching a gold-backed Cryptocurrency in any form would leave the US dollar lagging behind and increase the demand for gold.
+The launch of a gold-backed cryptocurrency in any form by China would leave the US dollar lagging behind and increase the demand for gold.

-Xi said that blockchain might help the economy by solving long-standing problems banks all over the country are regularly dealing with.
-Besides, Xi claims that blockchain could leverage the technology for improving people’s livelihood, boosting the quality of education and employment, making pension plans more productive, ensuring food safety, and promoting public welfare.
+Xi said that blockchain might help the economy by solving long-standing problems that banks all over the country are regularly dealing with.
+IN addition, Xi claims that blockchain could leverage the technology for improving people’s livelihood, boosting the quality of education and employment, making pension plans more productive, ensuring food safety, and promoting public welfare.

-No wonder China has been building its blockchain expertise during the last time, having registered more than 500 blockchain projects since March.
+No wonder China has been building its blockchain expertise recently.
+The country has now registered more than 500 blockchain projects since March 2019.
 Asset management, cross-border payments, trade finance, and supply chain financing are the four most common use cases for the blockchain in China.

-This might be the greatest news in the history of the blockchain because it sets a precedent for other countries and creates lots of competition.
+This might be the greatest news in the history of blockchain since it sets a precedent for other countries and creates lots of competition.